jtudelag/openshift-gitops-apps-any-ns/README.md

 # openshift-gitops-apps-any-ns
 Apps in any Namespace with OpenShift GitOps Operator.

-This is tech preview sinc 1.7, but is not documented...only briefly mentioned in the [release note](https://docs.openshift.com/container-platform/4.10/cicd/gitops/gitops-release-notes.html#gitops-release-notes-1-7-0_gitops-release-notes).
+This is tech preview since 1.7, but is not documented...only briefly mentioned in the [release note](https://docs.openshift.com/container-platform/4.10/cicd/gitops/gitops-release-notes.html#gitops-release-notes-1-7-0_gitops-release-notes).

 ``````